Identifying ExtremaIn Exercises 19–40:a. Find the open intervals ... | Channels for Pearson+

 1

+To find the intervals where the function is increasing or decreasing, first find the derivative of the function g(x) = x√(8 - x²).
+Use the product rule and chain rule to differentiate.

-Set the derivative f'(r) = 9r² + 16 equal to zero to find critical points, which are potential points where the function changes from increasing to decreasing or vice versa.
+Set the derivative equal to zero to find the critical points.
+These points will help determine where the function changes from increasing to decreasing or vice versa.

-Solve the equation 9r² + 16 = 0 for r.
-These critical points will help determine the intervals of increase and decrease.
-Analyze the sign of f'(r) around these points to identify the intervals where the function is increasing or decreasing.
+Analyze the sign of the derivative on the intervals determined by the critical points.
+If the derivative is positive on an interval, the function is increasing there; if negative, the function is decreasing.

+To identify local extrema, evaluate the function at the critical points.
+Use the first derivative test to determine if these points are local maxima or minima.

 Verified video answer for a similar problem: